 We take Halloween pretty seriously around here.
 One look at the photo below, and you’ll see what I mean.
 My husband has been collecting Halloween yard decor for almost a decade now, and our move across town last year means that we now live on a corner lot – double the decorating possibilities!
 Our city actually gave us a little award for our display last year, which was really sweet.
 Jeff loves collecting the stuff and putting it up each year.
 Small children and their parents are always stopping to marvel at the display.
 It’s so much fun.

 What’s funny is that the inside of our house has almost zero Halloween decorations.
 We have one chair in the library that has a ghost stuffed animal sitting in it, and that’s about it.
 But that doesn’t mean that our Halloween spirit dies the moment we step inside.
-I wanted to bring a little seasonal spook into our home with this Orange Cream Cake with Chocolate Ganache.
+I love making Halloween party food, and I also wanted to bring a little seasonal spook into our home with this Orange Cream Cake with Chocolate Ganache.

 I’ll warn you right now: this cake is not for the faint of heart.
 Five (!) luscious orange cream-flavored cake layers are frosted with rich orange buttercream and then drizzled with chocolate ganache.
 Only true dessert lovers need apply here.